 MAKE THEM COMFORTABLE

-Arthritic cats will seek out warm areas to lie down, especially in the fall and spring when the weather changes and those changes are aggravating their arthritis.
-A warm heated bed on a window seal (Kitty Shelf) or low perch area will go a long way to comfort them.
-Try the Outdoor Heated Kitty Camper™ with Heated Pad
+Arthritis hurts, especially in cold weather.
+The goal is to make them more comfortable.
+Arthritic cats will seek out warm areas to lie down, especially when changes in weather aggravate their arthritis.
+A warm heated bed on a window seal or low perch area will go a long way to comfort them.
+Try the Lectro-Kennel™ Heated Pad & Cover

 If you need help, call us at 1-800-786-4751.